Experiments with composable lock-free concurrency

 and/dev/urandom

-) to be available
+) need to be available

 - Scala.js:

-- provided to ease cross-compiling
+- provided to make cross-compiling easier for projects which use CHOAM

 - JVM: